alperenmutlu/RentACar-Backend/README.md

-# Araba Kiralama Projesi
+# Rent A Car Project
-Bu proje SOLID yazılım geliştirme prensiplerine uygun olarak geliştirilmiştir.
+This project is in accordance with SOLID software development principles.

-## Kullanılan Teknolojiler
+## Used technologies
  ### Backend
 - C#
 - Restful WebApi
-- Katmanlı Mimari
+- N-Tier Architecture
 - Repository Design Pattern
 - Interceptor, Aspectler
 - Cross Cutting Concerns